Abdul7569/project_accommodation/README.md

 # 🏠 Project Accommodation

-A web application designed to help **international students** find and manage rental accommodations, swap rooms for a better living environment, and trade essentials through a **student marketplace**.
+A web application designed to help **international students** find and manage rental accommodations, swap rooms for a better living environment, and trade essentials through a **student marketplace**.(Not fully functional still working on the things)

 ---